jessepav/lacygoill-wiki-backup/awk/sed.md

 In contrast,  a Vim  Ex command, like  `:s`, applies to  the current  line; i.e. wherever the cursor is currently.

-# What's the major difference of purpose of an address in a sed command vs in a Vim Ex command?
+# What's the major difference of purpose of a range in a sed command vs in a Vim Ex command?

 In Vim, you use  addressing to *expand* the number of lines  that are the object of a  command; in  sed, you  use addressing  to *restrict*  the number  of lines